St. James Lutheran School

 Lutheran Church in Norway

-At the LCMS convention this July in Milwaukee, the Lutheran Church in Norway and the LCMS entered into formal altar and pulpit fellowship.
+At the LCMS convention in Milwaukee, the Lutheran Church in Norway and the LCMS entered into formal altar and pulpit fellowship.
 Bishop Torkild Masvie of the church in Norway expressed his gratitude and hope for future cooperation.
 “We are very small,” Masvie said.
 “If you are small, you need big brothers.
 We need to draw on your theological expertise and education system.”

 While Europe has completely secularized, this small but faithful group of Lutherans have moved in a different direction.
 They moved closer to God.
 Beginning in Oslo they have now planted four churches who are faithful to the ideals of the Reformation and in doctrinal agreement with the Lutheran Church–Missouri Synod.
 Our support of their mission serves to extend the gospel to the post Christian world in a meaningful way.